nexiality/documentation/commands/base/macroFlex(macro,input,output).md

 ### Example
 In below example, this macro accepts values for `url`, `title`, `searchButtonLoc` and `sectionLoc`.
 Also, it passes result data values back to script like `matched` to `result1` in this example.
-So `matched` will be variable which will be accessible within this macro only.
-User can assign multiply values in separate lines.
+In this case, if user have variable `matched` outside this macro (probably in script or data), it will not be overridden.
+So, `matched` variable will be accessible within this macro only.
+User can specify multiple output params in separate lines.

 **Script**<br/>
 ![script](image/macroPlus_01.png)<br/>